 I don’t consider myself a great mixologist, but I can make a mean sangria!
 This winter sangria recipe needed some updating, but it’s just as delicious now as it was the first time I made it a few years ago!

-white winter sangria with cranberries
+white winter sangria

 Sangria recipes fun combinations of wine, juice, and chopped, fresh fruit.
 Depending on the season and what wine you’re using, the ingredients can be interchanged easily with a delicious new flavor each time.

 Usually I make summer sangrias, but this winter sangria might really be my favorite.
 It’s full of chopped apples and pears.
 I added cinnamon because fall and winter just scream cinnamon, don’t they?

 The fresh cranberries are just for color (you don’t want to eat those), but they look so festive not to add in!!

 While you can serve this libation through the fall and winter, I think it’s a perfect Christmas Sangria too!

 I’m a firm believer you can serve cocktails, especially sangria, in any glass shape.
 I’ve used mason jars, wine glasses, and just about anything I have on hand.
 Since it’s the holidays, you can even use mugs.
 It seems warm and you don’t have to worry about any spilling!!

 And don’t miss my brunch sangria – great any day of the year!

 Long before I considered myself a sangria specialist, I whipped up this winter sangria.
 Who says it has to be hot outside to enjoy sangria?!
 Not me.
 This holiday-flavored libation is perfect for those warm, cozy indoor get-togethers!